 · Skills and capacity building

 We are looking for individuals who have an interest in rural communities in Rwanda, good teamwork skills, and knowledge in one or more of the programme areas.
 But most importantly, we want our volunteers to have a passion for development and empowerment, and can bring new ideas to RVCP.

 Why does RVCP advocate student volunteerism?

-RVCP is passionate about giving the chance for students to learn more about their community and become responsible citizens.
-By mobilising students, RVCP are aiming to create a generation of aware, forward-thinking and entrepreneurial individuals that are committed to the development and unity of Rwanda.
+RVCP is passionate about giving students the chance to learn more about their community and become responsible citizens.
+By mobilizing students, RVCP aims to create a generation of aware, forward-thinking, and entrepreneurial individuals that are committed to the development and unity of Rwanda.